Little fresh meat: Empowerment of women

-The phenomenon has contributed to the rise of girl power.
-Women have always been used as an object of appreciation, but now men are also receiving the same treatment.
-Feminist Lü Pin said: "I think the phrase is a symbol for the possibility of diversification.
-In the past the mainstream was old men [dating] young women, but now matches of people of different ages are being accepted."

 As the term "little fresh meat" has been used by women to express their desire or hunger for young, good-looking men, a psychologist stated that it is a progress for women to recognize their sexual needs and self-gratification in the otherwise restrained society in China.

-Comments by entertainers

-Chinese swimmer Ning Zetao said that he would not want to be called a piece of little fresh meat.
-"I don't like this nametag," he said.

 Commercial trends

 The popularity of the "little fresh meat" has also resulted in a change in beauty and cosmetic companies, which have increasingly begun to use young male celebrities to endorse their products instead of female celebrities.